the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 version control [@LRZIntroCpp].

 #### Helmholtz
-As part of its push towards a better RSE environment, the Helmholtz Association launched the [@Helmholtz Federated IT Services] platform which provides educational material and trainings amongst other services for an audience of over 10.000 scientists in Germany and internationally.
+As part of its push towards a better RSE environment, the Helmholtz Association launched the [@HIFIS] platform which provides educational material and trainings amongst other services for an audience of over 10.000 scientists in Germany and internationally.
 All of these materials focus on RSE basics to refresh and expand the software engineering knowledge for recent graduates or to update the existing knowledge in established researchers.
 They are published under OER licenses and can serve as either self-learning instructions or form the basis of a hands-on training.
-To allow these educational offers to be easier brought to the scientists, the [@Helmholtz Information & Data Science Academy] sustains a large network within the Helmholtz Association and beyond with a strong focus on graduate schools.
+To allow these educational offers to be easier brought to the scientists, the [@HIDA] sustains a large network within the Helmholtz Association and beyond with a strong focus on graduate schools.
-Further RSE training offers within the Helmholtz context are provided by the [@Helmholtz AI] and [@Helmholtz Imaging] platforms as well as the [@Helmholtz Metadata Collaboration].
+Further RSE training offers within the Helmholtz context are provided by the [@HAI] and [@HImaging] platforms as well as the [@HMC].

 #### Open Source Resources
 Due to the ever-evolving nature of skills and infrastructure in the RSE field,